-If the grill can’t reach the target temperature, the first thing to check is the wood pellets being used.
-Some wood pellets, especially fruit varieties, can have low heat output (low energy density) and will struggle to reach high temperatures.
+If the grill can’t reach the target temperature, the first thing to check is that the fire-pot has been recently cleaned of ash.
+A large thick bed of ash can smother the fire.
+Some wood pellets, especially soft wood varieties, can have low heat output (low energy density) and will struggle to reach high temperatures.

 Moist pellets will also provide poor heat output and also risk having the fire go out.

 Try using a hardwood pellet, or type that you know can reach high temperatures.
 If confirmed that the wood pellets are the problem (but not serious moisture issue), don’t throw them out, you can mix some of them in with good wood pellets to gradually use them up.

 If the temperature is not able to reach the target with pellets that you know are fresh, dry and have worked well in the past, it may be a problem with the grill.

 Try these steps to check the operation of the grill: